SgtClutch/Cybersecurity/README.md

 # Locating the Target

 We are doing a nmap -sS because this scan can be performed quickly and it never compeletes the TCP handshake.
-The scan sends a SYN packet to the target machine and awaits its response to for a SYN/ACK packet indicating the port is open or RST packet indicating the port is closed.
+The scan sends a SYN packet to the target machine and awaits for a SYN/ACK packet indicating the port is open or RST packet indicating the port is closed.

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/4c9ab3e0-35c5-48ae-9cab-9f14531fd0fb)